 Some common crystal habits of individual crystals are cubic, octahedral, tabular and bladed.
 Groups or aggregates of tiny crystals often adopt crystal habits that include dendritic, fibrous, reticulated and botryoidal.

-The botryoidal crystal habit is interesting both for its unique shape, and the fact that is commonly adopted by a number of quite different minerals.
-The word is derived from the Greek word botrus for "bunch of grapes," and refers to tiny crystals occurring in closely interlocking spherical masses or "bubbles" which often look like bunches of grapes.
+The botryoidal crystal habit is interesting both for its unique shape, and the fact that it is commonly adopted by a number of quite different minerals.
+The word is derived from the Greek word botrus, meaning "bunch of grapes", and refers to tiny crystals occurring in closely interlocking spherical masses or "bubbles" which often look like bunches of grapes.

 Several species and varieties commonly adopt the botryoidal habit, including some types of chalcedony, hematite, goethite, fluorite, malachite, chrysocolla, azurite, jade and prehnite.
 A variety of agate, the so-called fire agate, is actually defined by the property of being a botryoidal growth of iron oxide over layers of chalcedony.

 Botryoidal crystal formations can be quite striking and are popular with mineral collectors.
 Botryoidal gems are fashioned into cabochons, carvings or ornamental objects and often display fascinating patterns.
-There's a wide variation in appearance, based on whether the bubbles are large or small, uniform or different sizes, if the botryoidal surface is confined to recesses or not, and whether or not the surface is covered with drusy crystals.
-In addition, gem cutters can treat the material in different ways: sometimes the botryoidal surface is left in its natural state, sometimes it is polished, and some or all the the bubbles are flattened to reveal the inner layering.
+There's a wide variation in appearance, based on whether the bubbles are large or small, uniform or different sizes if the botryoidal surface is confined to recesses or not, and whether or not the surface is covered with drusy crystals.
+In addition, gem cutters can treat the material in different ways.
+Sometimes the botryoidal surface is left in its natural state and sometimes it is polished so that some or all the bubbles are flattened to reveal the inner layering.